-The cosmetics industry in China is growing at an astonishing speed every day and there are hundreds of foreign brands in a fierce fight in this huge and rapid expanding cake.
-For several years, China’s cosmetics market has been keeping a growth of around 15% annually.
+The cosmetics industry in China is growing at an astonishing speed every day and there are hundreds of foreign brands in a fierce fight in this huge and rapidly expanding cake.
+For several years, China’s cosmetics market has been keeping the growth of around 15% annually.

 Cosmetics Brands in China